CyberPatriot

 CyberPatriot is a national youth cyber education program for K-12 created in the United States to help direct students toward careers in cybersecurity or other computer science, technology, engineering, and mathematics disciplines.
-The program was created by the Air Force Association.
+The program was created by the Air & Space Forces Association.
 It is a National Youth Cyber Defense Competition for high and middle school students, and features the annual in-person National Final Competition.
 It is similar to its collegiate counterpart, the Collegiate Cyber Defense Competition (CCDC).
 The AFA is also affiliated with distinctly branded sister competitions in US-allied countries, including Canada, formerly the UK, and Australia, but such teams may also be eligible to compete separately in the main CyberPatriot program.

 CyberPatriot requires teams to assume the role of cybersecurity professionals, responsible for protecting various systems in a set amount of time.
 The competition consists of multiple online rounds in which teams analyze virtual machines, identify vulnerabilities, and implement security measures, answer forensics questions, and secure critical services.
 The Center for Infrastructure Assurance and Security (CIAS) is responsible for designing, developing, and supplying the technology and virtual machines used in CyberPatriot.
 The competition assesses participants' cybersecurity knowledge, problem-solving abilities, teamwork, and analytical thinking.

 The National Youth Cyber Defense Competition is now in its eighteenth season and is called "CyberPatriot 18" indicating the season's competition.
 CyberPatriot 18 is accessible to high schools, middle schools, and accredited homeschooling programs across the United States.
 JROTC units of all Services, Civil Air Patrol squadrons, and Naval Sea Cadet Corps divisions may also participate in the competition.
 CyberPatriot also sponsors two additional initiative programs: Summer CyberCamps and an Elementary School Cyber Education Initiative.
 The Northrop Grumman Foundation is the "presenting sponsor".
 A British spin off program was called Cyber Centurion.